Palindromes (film)

 Palindromes is a 2004 American comedy drama film written and directed by Todd Solondz.
-Referencing Solondz's previous Welcome to the Dollhouse, it follows a 13-year-old girl named Aviva and her quest to become a mom.
+It follows a 13-year-old girl named Aviva and her quest to become a mother.
 Aviva is notably played by eight different actors of different ages, races, and genders over the course of the film, which is divided into chapters.

-The names of the characters Aviva, Bob, and Otto are all palindromes.
-On September 3, 2004, the film premiered at the Venice Film Festival, where it was nominated for the Golden Lion.
+The film premiered on September 3, 2004 at the Venice Film Festival, where it was nominated for the Golden Lion.
 It received a limited theatrical release in North America on April 13, 2005.
 Monument Releasing and Visit Films, in conjunction with the Museum of Modern Art, screened a 4K restoration of the film on March 12, 2025.
 The restoration was released digitally on May 20, 2025.